SCIInstitute/ShapeWorks/Documentation/UseCases.md

 ## Running the Use Cases

-The use cases are located at: [/Examples/Python](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python)
+The use cases are located at: [/Examples/Python](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python).
+When a use case is run the data is automatically downloaded but you must make an account as described above first.

-To run a use case, run the follwoing command form the [/Examples/Python](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python) directory:
+To run a use case, run the following command from the [/Examples/Python](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python) directory:

             python RunUseCase.py --use_case [insert name of use case here]